 Look when the plugin was last updated.
 It’s visible in the plugin description.

 The best plugins are updated frequently!
-If a plugin has not been updated in the last twelve months, it’s a good sign that you shouldn’t use that plugin.
+If a plugin has not been updated in the last twelve months, it’s a good sign that you shouldn’t use it.

-Also, the number of active installations is a strong factor in choosing a credible plugin.
+Also, the number of active installations is a strong factor in choosing a credible tool.
 Go for plugins with 100,000+ active installations and 4+ stars rating!

-Make sure that the plugin authors offer support.
-There are many free and credible plugins offer excellent support.
+Make sure that the developers offer support.
+There are many free and credible plugins that offer excellent services.

 Besides plugin reputation, you should also verify the reputation of the plugin developers.
 Open the plugin author’s name and check how many plugins they’ve developed and whether they contribute to the WordPress community or not.